 You can sign up for this course now.
-Summer registration officially opens in February 2013 but students can register for this course by submitting the study abroad application and emailing a registration request to Dr. Jeffrey Carter at 314.968.7033 or email@example.com.
-Space is limited to 16 students and we will register students first come first serve based on the complete Study Abroad Applications that are received.
+Summer registration officially opens in February 2014 but students can register for this course by submitting the study abroad application and emailing a registration request to Dr. Jeffrey Carter at 314.968.7033 or email@example.com.
+Space is limited to 16 students.
+We will register students first come first serve based on the complete Study Abroad Applications that are received.

 Should I go ahead and register and consider myself “signed up,” or should I wait for confirmation from you?

 Students should send the Study Abroad Student Application forms and all the additional materials including passport sized photos, passport photocopy and program deposit, to the Office of Study Abroad for the travel portion of the course.
 Course registration is a separate step and must be done as outlined above.
 After the registration deadline, Webster University will begin processing your travel information and determine that there are sufficient enrollments in order for the course to “Go.”
 You should ensure the course appears on your student schedule to verify enrollment.
 You will be contacted if the course is cancelled.
 Visiting students or WINS affiliate students (non-Webster) will be registered by the Office of Study Abroad after their information is processed.

 Can I register through an extended campus or should I do it all online?

 Please contact Dr. Jeffrey Carter at firstname.lastname@example.org or 314.968.7033 to register for this class.
 You will still be enrolled as a student at your local campus but we will register you and send you a confirmation email.